aldolat/posts-in-sidebar/readme.txt

 3. The widget displays three posts from a particular category.
 At the bottom you can view the link to the taxonomy which we retrieved the posts from.

 == Changelog ==

+= 1.3 =

+* New: The date can be linkified or not.
+* New: The widget panel now shows empty categories and tags.
+* New: The 'No posts yet.' text can be customized.
+* Bug fix: The markup no longer shows empty containers.
+* Some minor enhancements.

 = 1.2.1 =